MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/data-management.md

 ---
-title: Manage your data
+title: Manage your data in Dynamics 365 implementation projects
-description: Learn how to manage your data effectively and efficiently in Dynamics 365 implementation projects using data governance and other data aspects.
+description: Learn how data governance, architecture, modeling, storage, migration, integration, and quality can help you make informed decisions.
+This article discusses how admins need to think about their data holistically, not just for implementation but as a long-term asset.
+You can improve your customer engagement, and gather real-time information about your products in the field.
+We examine the various ways that data management plays a role in the creation of an effective Dynamics 365 solution.
 author: vaniaf
 ms.author: veneva
 ms.date: 01/08/2024